trufflesuite/trufflesuite.com/public/tutorials/pet-shop.md

 ### Variable Setup

-Solidity is a statically-typed language, meaning data types like strings, integers, arrays etc. much be defined.
+Solidity is a statically-typed language, meaning data types like strings, integers, arrays etc. must be defined.
 Solidity has a unique datatype called and **address**.
 Addresses are Ethereum addresses, which are stored as 20 byte values.
 Every account and smart contract on the Ethereum blockchain has an address and can send/receive Ether from/to this address.

 Setup the following varialbes on the next line after `contract PetShop {`.